danihEnerex/Enerex-Integration-Test/README.md

 # Enerex-Integration-Test

-The goal for this exercise is to consume the backend api by developing a react app using the provided template
+The goal for this exercise is to consume the backend api by developing a react app using the provided template on the file `enerex-integration-test-react-template.zip`

 # Implementation